 Recently I have become aware of the mismatch between landscape images and the ‘soundscape’ that accompanies them.
 Often the image of the beautiful scene is taken amongst the sound of tourism; dogs barking, kids yelling, traffic noise, ice cream vans and the general noise that lots of people make.
 Play that over the landscape and it kills the tranquillity of the image.

 As an offshoot, I have started to hear more, strange really because I guess we all think we can hear what is going on around us.
 But there is redundancy, the shutting out of ‘noise’.
 Earlier this week I heard an amazing song from a Blackbird.
-I have not heard that for 20+ years and never one with such an extended repertoire.
+I have not heard a song like that for 20+ years and never one with such an extended repertoire.
 I hope you enjoy it.